Exclusionary Business Conduct Under Antitrust Laws

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel with a review of recent antitrust regulatory enforcement and case law developments to analyze business practices at risk for being deemed anti-competitive violations of antitrust laws.
+This CLE course will provide counsel with a review of recent antitrust regulatory enforcement and case law developments to analyze business practices at risk for being deemed anti-competitive violations of antitrust laws.

 Exclusionary conduct that can potentially violate antitrust law